GerarC/Pop/README.md

   It was hard to reach that Idea even if the examples of _Crafting Interpreters_ because they explain that using Java classes and patterns of OOP programming.
   Now i know that the symboltable is the right aproach.
 A link to the video that helped me to reach this is in the references.

+- **AnitaR:**
+  Oh thanks god to have found her video explaining three address code.
+Literally i had no idea how to implement that and it was just watch that video to shine my mind into something functional.
+I love U Anita.